elixir-cldr/cldr_calendars/README.md

 * Provides convenient `Date.Range` calculators for years, quarters, months and weeks for calendars and provides the means to move to the `next` and `previous` period in a calendar where a period may be a year, quarter, month, week or day.

-* Supports adding or substracting periods to dates and date ranges.
+* Supports adding or subtracting periods to dates and date ranges.
 See `Cldr.Calendar.plus/3` and `Cldr.Calendar.minus/3`

 * Includes pre-defined calendars for Gregorian (compatible with the builtin `Calendar` module), `ISOWeek` and `National Retail Federation (NRF)` calendars